Prashantrathour/TradeHub/README.md

 1. **Sign Up**: Users can create a new account by providing their information and credentials.
 2. **Log In**: Existing users can log in to their accounts using their credentials.
-3. **Demat Account**: Users can create a demat account to hold their stocks and track their investments.
+3. **Demat Account**: Users can create a Demat account to hold their stocks and track their investments.
 4. **Portfolio Management**: Users can maintain their portfolio by adding, updating, and removing stocks.
 5. **Stock Purchase**: Users can buy stocks from the stock exchange.
 6. **Stock Information**: Users can access real-time stock information, including prices, charts, and company details.